 Since my family enjoys a good taste test, too, I conducted the same experiment a few nights later.
 Go figure!
 My family preferred the flavor of the butter lemon version by a small margin.

 Faced with two different families choosing different favorites, I thought it might be fun to offer readers the chance to conduct their own comparison by presenting both of Christine’s offerings.
-Ultimately, both marinades are simple to prepare and will compliment a wide range of seasonal side dishes.
+Ultimately, both marinades are simple to prepare and will complement a wide range of seasonal side dishes.

 - Each marinade recipe is enough to coat 3 pounds of boneless chicken breasts